 - Whether you are logged in to a Google Account while searching

 - Your geographic location

 - The number of Google-generated ads on the page

 - What type of search you are doing

-Google’s algorithm uses many factors to personalize the search results and to deliver the best results for individual users.
+Google’s algorithm uses multiple factors to personalize search results and to deliver the best results for individual users.
 This article speaks of the main personalization factors and explains why Google search results may vary from one user to another.

 Google rankings are based on your geographic location

 Google is able to automatically detect a user’s location and to provide every user-customized results based on his location.
 The auto-detection could be based on your IP address, or on the preferred location that you shared on Google (if you use the Location feature, of course).
 This means that your Google search results will generally reflect the location settings on the device you are using.

 For example, if you search for “hair-dresser” from a location near London, you’ll probably see very different results from someone who’s searching for the same keyword from Paris.
 In fact, the first listings you see will most likely be hair salons close to you.

 Google search results are based on the device you’re using for searching